 Known as the Harbor of Hospitality, Elizabeth City is a delightful coastal town worth visiting any time of year.
 But during the holidays, it transforms itself into the quintessential Hallmark Christmas town.

-The 2021 debut of Elizabeth City’s Hot Cocoa Crawl has every chocoholic hoping it will become an annual event.
-From November 20 through January 2, 2022, local businesses showcase their most flavorful hot cocoa creations.
-Cocoa with plenty of whipped cream woo the youngsters, while cocoa-based cocktails, such as the Dirty Snowman, keep the adults soothingly satisfied.
+Elizabeth City’s annual Hot Cocoa Crawl has every chocoholic counting the days.
+From late November through January 2, local businesses showcase their most flavorful hot cocoa creations.
+Cocoa with plenty of whipped cream woo the youngsters, while cocoa-based cocktails such as Dirty Snowman keep the adults soothed and satisfied.

-The Hot Cocoa Crawl may be the new Christmas kid on the block, but partaking can easily be partnered with the town’s annual holiday festivities.
+The Hot Cocoa Crawl may be a relatively new Christmas kid on the block, but partaking can easily be partnered with the town’s annual holiday festivities.
 Every year, Elizabeth City presents homey holiday musical and theatrical productions.
-The annual Main Street Lighting Ceremony, the evening after Thanksgiving, is an old-fashioned, small town celebration.
+The annual Main Street Lighting Ceremony, the evening after Thanksgiving, is an old-fashioned small-town celebration.
 And the Lighted Boat Parade, accompanied by caroling, circles the harbor.